girip11/html_learning/mdn_html_notes/html_introduction/5_advanced_text_formatting.md

 ## Div section

-**&lt;div&gt;** is a generic container for flow content.
+`<div>` is a generic container for flow content.
 Being a block element, it can hold both block and inline elements.
 It is generally used to group elements together in a container and apply custom styling using the **class** and **id** attributes.
 Think of this element like the default case in switch statement in programming languages.
 If the content doesnot semantically fit in to any other html element(article, section, nav) then the content is placed inside div.

 ## Description lists